Priya-s-k/Develop-a-docker-image-using-Ethereum-blockchain-components-and-test-using-smart-contract/README.md

   5. Create a Truffle application :
      - run the below command :
      ```
      docker exec -it project_truffleapp_1 bash
      ```
      - After running this command you will be redirect to container.
 Inside that run the fallowing  commands :
      ```
      truffle init
      ```

-   - after this do Manual correction to Update the truffle.js file as mentioned below (host and port are changed)
+   - after this do Manual correction to Update the truffle.js file as mentioned below (host and port are changed):
      ```
        module.exports = {
               networks: {
                   development: {
                       host: 'ganachecli',